JetBrains/kotlin-multiplatform-dev-docs/topics/develop/share-data-access-layer.md

 // TODO

-Migrate content from the [article at kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-ktor-sqldelight.html).
+Migrate content from the [article on kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-ktor-sqldelight.html).